15 Best French New Wave Movies of All Time

 5. Le Samouraï (1967)

 Perhaps the most masterful French director of all time, if ironically one who otherwise has nothing to do with the French New Wave, Jean-Pierre Melville made fantastic movies throughout the 1960s and it is his most experimental piece of work for which he is most widely recognized.
 ‘Le Samouraï’ follows Alain Delon is a beautifully subdued performance as a hitman for hire struggling with the complications that arose from his last job- hunted by the police, ripped off by his employers and romantically involved with a witness who could put him away for life.
 Melville handles the subject with profound precision and remarkable poise- displaying an expert sense of confidence despite the risky nature of his single-subject drama.
-The flick also saw specific influence on a particular breed of Hollywood crime capers that recently came to the foreground again with 2011’s Drive- a remake of 1978’s ‘Driver’ which was explicitly created out of fascination with ‘Le Samouraï’.
-It makes a case for being the great French crime film and in a country so obsessed with broad men wielding guns and smoking cigarettes that alone qualifies it for any Watchlist.
+The flick also saw a specific influence on a particular breed of Hollywood crime capers that recently came to the foreground again with 2011’s Drive- a remake of 1978’s ‘Driver’, which was explicitly created out of a fascination with ‘Le Samouraï.’
+It makes a case for being the great French crime film, and in a country so obsessed with broad men wielding guns and smoking cigarettes, that alone qualifies it for any Watchlist.

 Read More: Best European Film Directors of All Time